TodePond/TodePondDotCom/wikiblogarden/tadi-web/cloud/sync/readme.md

 To do this, show the user both versions, and ask them which one to keep.
 Let them copy stuff from one to the other as well.

+## What about live collaboration?

+Just do the same, but quicker.

 <br>

 Back to the [wikiblogarden](/wikiblogarden)